Marie-Claude has been a member of the Barreau du Québec since 2006 after completing her Bachelor of Laws (LL.B.) at Université Laval.

 A partner at the firm, she practices labour law, both in collective and individual labour relations, and is particularly interested in cases involving grievance arbitration, certification, orders and injunctions related to labour disputes, workplace discrimination and human rights, occupational diseases and legal issues affecting the arts community.

 She has developed an expertise in constitutional challenges of regulatory and legislative provisions.
-She has successfully argued that provisions in the Labour Code, the Highway Safety Code and a by-law in the City of Montreal be invalidated for violating freedoms of association and expression.
+She has successfully argued that provisions in the Highway Safety Code and a by-law in the City of Montreal be invalidated for violating freedoms of association and expression.
 Marie-Claude has also developed an expertise in administrative law, class action lawsuits and animal rights.

 Marie-Claude is a founding member of the Association des juristes progressistes (AJP) and is a member of a number of different committees, including the Animal Rights Committee.